stuarteberg/graph-tool/doc/demos/inference/inference.rst

 .. note::

-   We emphasize that no constraints are imposed on what `kind` of modular structure is allowed.
+   We emphasize that no constraints are imposed on what `kind` of modular structure is allowed, as the matrix of edge counts :math:`e` is unconstrained.
 Hence, we can detect the putatively typical pattern of `"community structure"
    <https://en.wikipedia.org/wiki/Community_structure>`_, i.e. when
    nodes are connected mostly to other nodes of the same group, if it happens to be the most likely network description, but we can also